Best Hot Springs in Iceland: Where to Soak in 2026 (Local Picks)

 Here is the part of Icelandic hot spring culture that most visitors completely overlook.
 Iceland has over 170 public swimming pools, called sundlaugar, and almost every single one has hot pots at different temperatures.
 Some have one pot, some have four or five.
 Temperatures usually range from 38 to 44 degrees Celsius.

-This is where Icelanders actually soak.
+This is where we actually soak.
 Not at the Blue Lagoon.
 Not at Sky Lagoon.
-At their local pool, often daily, year-round, in every kind of weather.
-The hot pot is where neighbours catch up, where business deals are quietly discussed, and where you decompress after work.
+At our local pool, often daily, year-round, in every kind of weather.
+I go to my local pool at least once a week, and I will run into the same handful of neighbours every time.
+The hot pot is where we catch up, where business deals are quietly discussed, and where we decompress after work.
 It is the heart of Icelandic community life.

 Entry to a public pool is usually ISK 1,000 to 1,200.
 You get access to the pool, hot pots, steam room, and cold tub.
 No reservations, no packages.
 Just pay and soak.